-The Commission has approved the negotiation and execution of an agreement with Applegreen Electric for the deployment of an additional 80 DC fast chargers across the System.
+The Commission has entered into an agreement with Applegreen Electric for the deployment of an additional 80 DC fast chargers across the System.
 In September 2023, PennDOT announced the award of the Commonwealth's first round of funding through the FHWA's National Electric Vehicle Infrastructure program, which includes an award to Applegreen Electric to fund a portion of the new fast charging stations.